gc-victor/query/README.md

 - Which database would you like to use for creating a branch?
 - What is the branch name?

+The branches has this format: <db_name>.<branch_name>.branch.sql.
+For example, if the database name is example.sql and the branch name is dev, the branch will be example.dev.branch.sql.
+Notice that the extension is removed from the database name to be used as a prefix.

 #### Delete Branch

 It will delete a branch.